 Oggetto:

 Modalità di insegnamento

-Lectures, projection of multimedia contents, and classroom exercises.
-The course will take place in presence in the first semester.
+Lectures, projection of multimedia contents, discussion, and classroom exercises.
+Student group presentations will also take place in the last two weeks of the course.

+Oggetto: